learnk8s/learnk8s.io/src/custom-authentication/content.md

 #...
 ```

-Note that the `TokenReview` type comes from a [Kubernetes source code package](https://github.com/kubernetes/api/blob/master/authentication/v1/types.go), which makes it very easy for you to deserialise the JSON object.
+Note that the `TokenReview` type comes from the [`k8s.io/api/authentication/v1`](https://github.com/kubernetes/api/blob/master/authentication/v1/types.go) from the Kubernetes source code — this makes it possible for you to do this deserialisation with essentially a single statement!

-The following code extracts the username and password parts from the HTTP bearer token in the TokenReview object:
+The following code extracts the username and password parts from the token in the `TokenReview` object:

 ```go|title=authn.go
 # ...